RipcordSoftware/lazyflatset/README.md

 </div>

 set::set is implemented as a binary tree (ordered sparse nodes), std::unordered_set as a hash table (unordered vector) and lazyflatset (unordered/ordered/ordered vector).

+For insert and lookup tests we would always expect unordered_set to perform very well.
+The chart above shows that for the descending and full shuffled cases lazyflatset approaches std::unordered_set performance.
+In the partial shuffle test performance is roughly equivalent to std::set.

+The big advantage lazyflatset has is in handling the data once inserted.
+The data is held in contiguous memory which means it is as fast as std::vector to enumerate.